cnnrbrn/feu-js-frameworks/module-3/ma.md

 This will import and render the Heading and NewsList components.

-**Contact**
+**Login**

-This will import and render the Heading and ContactForm components.
+This will import and render the Heading and LoginForm components.

 **Layout**

-Use React Router to create links to the Home, News and Contact components, using the paths `/`, `/news` and `/contact`.
+Use React Router to create links to the Home, News and Login components, using the paths `/`, `/news` and `/login`.

 Import and return the Layout component in `src/App.js`.